codybarr-thinkful/express-boilerplate/README.md

 # Express Boilerplate!

-This is a boilerplate project used for starting new projects!
+This is a boilerplate project used for starting new Express / Postgres Projects.

+**Note: This project assumes that postgres is installed and running**

 ## Set up